sapcc/go-makefile-maker/README.md

 and a list of functions to be excluded from `errcheck` linter in `errcheckExcludes` field.
 Refer to [`errcheck`'s README](https://github.com/kisielk/errcheck#excluding-functions) for info on the format for function signatures that `errcheck` accepts.

+`timeout` changes the `run.timeout` option.
+This should only be necessary to bump when in big projects like ones that use Kubernetes.

 Take a look at `go-makefile-maker`'s own [`golangci-lint` config file](./.golangci.yaml) for an up-to-date example of what the generated config would look like.